-The LASER Level 2 Award for Door Supervisors in the Private Security Industry (Refresher) is a requirement for anyone wishing to renew their SIA licence.
-It may also promote progression and employment in other sectors or offer opportunities for further training or study.
+The LASER Level 2 Award for Door Supervisors in the Private Security Industry is a pre-requisite for employment within the private security industry and enables progression to employment as a door supervisor once an SIA licence has been issued.
+It may also promote employment in other sectors or offer opportunities for further training or study.